Community Partners & Resources

 “Putting EMPATHY into ACTION, to create meaningful CHANGE.“

 The Santa Barbara Foundation is dedicated to improving the quality of life in Santa Barbara County for all who live, work, play and visit here.
-Working in partnership with individuals, community organizations, nonprofits, businesses, and government, we strive to address our communities’ most challenging needs.
-Recognizing that our work depends on the strength of the nonprofit sector, we are committed to its health and vitality.
-Nearly every Santa Barbara County nonprofit organization and essential community project has been supported by the Foundation during its 93-year history.
 The Foundation connects those who give with those in need – and all who dream of stronger communities.

 The Towbes Foundation